fsr/ese-website-jekyll/_en/index.md

 [Download](ESE-en.ics) the current version of the timetable as iCal-file to import it into your calendar at home.

-Information for students von Computational Science and Engineering: On the 09.
-October the introductory event for the CSE students will take place in the room APB 1096.
+**Information for students of Computational Science and Engineering:** On the 09.
+October the [introductory event for the CSE students](http://tu-dresden.de/zih/lehre/) will take place in the room APB 1096.

+**Information for students of Computational Logic** can be found on [this website](http://www.computational-logic.org/content/study/master/current.php?id=43).